Dave Inc. Announcement: If You Have Suffered Losses in Dave Inc. (NASDAQ: DAVE), You Are Encouraged to Contact The Rosen Law Firm About Your Rights

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Dave Inc. (NASDAQ: DAVE) resulting from allegations that Dave may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Dave Inc. (NASDAQ: DAVE) resulting from allegations that Dave may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Dave securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.